 - 1. The RM of Stanley Zoning By-Law shall be used to implement this Secondary Plan's policies and control and regulate land uses in the Reinfeld Planning Area. - 2.
-A re-zoning shall be required prior to the development of any land that is not appropriately zoned in accordance with requirements of the RM of Stanley Zoning By-law and the Reinfeld Secondary Plan. - 3.
+A re-zoning shall be required prior to the development of any land that is not appropriately zoned in accordance with requirements of the RM of Stanley Zoning By-law, the Reinfeld Secondary Plan and the MSTW Development Plan. - 3.
 The RM of Stanley Zoning By-law shall be updated to reflect the Reinfeld Secondary Plan.